leobalter/shadowrealms-polyfill/README.md

 A good analogy here is a cross realm bound function, which is a function in a realm that is available in the incubator realm, this function's job is to call another function, this time, a function inside the realm, that might or might not return a completion value.

 This mechanism allows the incubator realm to define logic inside the realm without relying on populating the global object with global names just for the purpose of communication between the two realms.

-Additionally, this allows the incubator to easily pass identities when invoking a function inside the realm, e.g.: a symbol, which is not possible via `Realm.prototype.eval` because the Symbol is not something that you can point to from source text.
-This feature provides a synchronous communication mechanism that allows passing and returning primitive values across the two realms.

 ## Non-callable objects will throw an error